esnyder232/phaser-scene-lifecycle-test/README.md

-This repo is just to test out phaser's lifecycles for phaser.
+This repo is just to test out phaser's lifecycles for phaser version 3.23.0.

 I haven't really found a very good tutorial on what EXACTLY happens when you add/stop/start/remove scenes from Phaser.
 This is to see what events ACTUALLY fire when the scene changes state.